python/cpython/Doc/library/asyncio-subprocess.rst

 .. important::

-   It is the application's responsibility to ensure that all whitespace and special characters are quoted appropriately to avoid `shell injection
+   It is the application's responsibility to ensure that all :term:`whitespace` and special characters are quoted appropriately to avoid `shell injection
    <https://en.wikipedia.org/wiki/Shell_injection#Shell_injection>`_
    vulnerabilities.
 The :func:`shlex.quote` function can be used to properly